The Resident: Is the TV Show Based on a True Story?

 The medical drama is one of the most popular genres among the viewers, case in point being ‘Grey’s Anatomy,’ ‘House,’ and ‘ER.’
 ‘The Resident’ is an addition to this list.
 Created by Amy Holden Jones, Hayley Schore, and Roshan Sethi, the series focuses on the lives and duties of the staff members at the Chastain Park Memorial Hospital as they navigate the bureaucratic system that shapes the medical industry.
 The viewers are taken on a roller coaster ride of emotions, as it also puts the dilemmas that test human values to the forefront.
-Indeed many of us are left wondering how much truth there is to the stories that the show depicts.
+Indeed, many of us are left wondering how much truth there is in the stories the show depicts.
 Let us find out!

 Apart from medical error, the series also brings to the limelight real-world issues of sexual assault and the financial angle in medicine.
 According to the Harvard Business Report, a whopping 30-70% of female physicians and almost half the female medical students report incidents of being subjected to sexual harassment.
 The Healthcare industry is particularly susceptible to sexual abuse, given the aspect that it is an enormous bureaucracy “dominated by men in decision-making.”